antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Announcing .NET Framework 4.6 RTM
 =================================

 We're excited to announce the RTM releases of [.NET Framework 4.6](http://go.microsoft.com/fwlink/?LinkId=528259) and [Visual Studio 2015](http://go.microsoft.com/fwlink/?LinkId=517106) today.
-You can read about the new features or leave that for later and install and try them out now.
+You can read about the new features or leave that for later and try them out now.
 The quickest way to get started is to install the free Visual Studio 2015 Community version.

 With the .NET Framework 4.6, you'll enjoy better performance with the new 64-bit "RyuJIT" JIT and high DPI support for WPF and Windows Forms.
 ASP.NET provides HTTP/2 support when running on Windows 10 and has more async task-returning APIs.
 There are also major updates in Visual Studio 2015 for .NET developers, many of which are built on top of the new Roslyn compiler framework.
 The .NET languages -- C# 6, F# 4, VB 15 -- have been updated, too.